 From the car park, the Cronan Creek Track heads up a ridge, winds past clear views of several mountains and hills, and takes you over a creek crossing.

 After a few kilometres, you’ll come to a junction.
 The right fork takes you up the South Ridge of Mt Barney.
 Take the left fork to continue to the waterfall.

-After recent rain, there’s several creek crossings.
+After recent rain, there are several creek crossings.
 You can either opt to get your feet wet or there are a couple of crossings where you’ll be able to find a way to rock hop across the creek.
 Be warned, in winter the water is ice cold!

 As you walk higher up the ridge, the eucalypt forest turns to grasslands before you enter the rainforest.

 Not far after crossing your third major creek crossing, the grass gets longer and dense rainforest starts on your left.
 Look for a large cairn on your left.

 This was supposed to be the best place to enter the rainforest to reach the waterfall, but it’s better to go a little bit further up the hill and you’ll spot a smaller cairn next to the path.
 Head toward the creek from here for about 100m and then the waterfall will be in sight.